eugeniobruno/forester/README.md

 - What can I do with forester?

 Everything you can do with rubytree, possibly in a more intention-revealing way, plus arbitrary, configurable aggregations on trees.
-Read the specs for more details.
+Simple examples can be found in the tests.

 ## Installation